VOLTTRON/volttron/README.md

    and start it.

    b.
-On the server node:
+On the callee node:

    Run upgrade script to install actuator agent.